 LAX received a similar workout from Tim as he investigated every possible square inch of the enormous complex that is Los Angeles Airport.
 Even out on the apron in the Terminal Transfer bus proved to be a never before seen highlight.

 Touchdown in Sydney was a successful one and all luggage was on board.

 Sincere thanks from Peter go to Stubb, Teresa, Jake, Kayne, Kevin, Bob, Hugh, Leigh, Scott, Bob & Patricia, Ian, Wayne and Tim for the important part they have all played in making the tour such a success.
-14 new lifelong friends have been made and adventures shared.
+13 new lifelong friends have been made by everyone and adventures shared.
 The memories will be many ….. forever.

 We now look forward to 2020 and our Global Speedway Tours’ 10th Anniversary Mega Month of Money tour.
 You could travel for up to 55 days if you wanted to …..

 Stand by for the itinerary to be released.